 See how the Dark Ages began with a collapse of technology, society and government.
-Then see how the Christian Church rose to start to help rebuild.
-We focus on the story of the well-known monk St. Benedict.|
+Then see how the Christian Church stepped in to help rebuild.

-|It wasn't just the church seeking to rebuild Europe.
-Powerful rulers started to rise up and claim the lands of the former Roman Empire.
-We will focus on one of those kings: Charlemagne.|| |
+Before long other entities stepped into power.
+Powerful rulers started to rise up and claim the former lands of the Roman Empire.
+We will focus on one of them: Charlemagne.

-No amount of knights, prayer or new freedoms could stop one of the worst disease outbreaks in history.
-Could Europe ever recover from such a devastating plague?
-Let's find out!|
+No amount of knights, prayers or documents of freedom could stop of the worst disease outbreaks in world history.
+Could Europe handle such devastation?

 1. Crumbling Kingdom - a one-hour lab simulating what it would be like to live in a civilization that was collapsing around you.